ku-fpg/ku-fpg.github.io/software/wakarusa.md

 The first public release of Wakarusa is scheduled for Spring 2015.

-There is also a [funding centric](/research/wakarusa/) webpage about wakarusa.
+There is also a [project centric](/research/wakarusa/) webpage about wakarusa.